curtain-calls/AMQ-Script/README.md

 3. Reload AMQ and start a game!

 ## Features
-- Shows Romaji names first
+- Sorting out Romaji answer first
-- Includes English names
-- Maintains order when searching
-- Auto-updates on game start
+- A learning gamemoe where you can try memorize hiragana or katakana

 ## Credits
-Original script by Lycee, fixed and improved.
+Original script by Lycee.